Apple jack ax ushers in a voice-driven world

-The new Apple iPhone has something missing: the small socket millions of us have used for years to plug in headphones.
+(Reuters) - The new Apple (AAPL.O) iPhone has something missing: the small socket millions of us have used for years to plug in headphones.

 While some fans opposed the widely anticipated move - one online petition urging Apple to keep the headphone jack drew more than 300,000 signatures - equipment suppliers and experts heralded a change in how users will interact with their devices.